elastic/opbeans-loadgen/README.md

 It has two primary modes of operation -- either as a stand-alone container which can generate load based on environment variables present at runtime or as a long-running web service which can receive commands to control load-generation over a HTTP REST interface.

+Load is generated through invocation of `molotov` which is a load-generation tool provided by [the Molotov project](https://molotov.readthedocs.io).

 ## Standalone mode
 ### Running